ApexPredator-InfoSec/securecode1/SecureCode1.md

-Attempting to manually navigate to item/viewitem.php in the browser redirects to login as expected, if an id is passed a valid id (1) goes to black page and invalid (0) redirects to login page
+Attempting to manually navigate to item/viewitem.php in the browser redirects to login as expected, if an id is passed a valid id (1) goes to blank page and invalid (0) redirects to login page

 ![](ScreenShots/image13.png)
 Valid and unvalid item ids determined by the list of item images under